 “Chronic social defeat induced behavioral changes that were associated with reduced richness and diversity of the gut microbial community.

-Defeated mice also exhibited reduced abundance of pathways involved in the biosynthesis and metabolism of tyrosine and tryptophan: molecules that serve as precursors for the synthesis of dopamine, norepinephrine, serotonin, and melatonin, respectively.
+Defeated mice also exhibited reduced abundance of pathways involved in biosynthesis and metabolism of tyrosine and tryptophan: molecules that serve as precursors for synthesis of dopamine, norepinephrine, serotonin, and melatonin, respectively.

 This study indicates that stress-induced disruptions in neurologic function are associated with altered immunoregulatory responses.”

-The researchers had an extensive Discussion section where they tied the study’s findings to other rodent and human studies.
+These researchers had an extensive Discussion section where they placed study findings in contexts with other rodent and human studies.
 For example:

-“Our analyses also predicted reduced frequency of fatty acid biosynthesis and metabolism pathways, including that of propanoate and butanoate—the byproducts of dietary carbohydrate fermentation by intestinal microorganisms.
+“Our analyses also predicted reduced frequency of fatty acid biosynthesis and metabolism pathways, including that of propanoate and butanoate – byproducts of dietary carbohydrate fermentation by intestinal microorganisms.

 Butyrate is a potent histone deacetylase (HDAC) inhibitor that exerts antidepressant-like effects by increasing histone acetylation in the frontal cortex and hippocampus, and consequentially, raising BDNF transcript levels.